The Best Way to Backup and Restore a WordPress Site

-WordPress Site Backup and Restore
+WordPress Site Recovery: How To Backup And Restore Your Online Marketplace

 Why Backups Are Important For Your Website

-• Your website is hacked or compromised by a malware attack.
+• Your website is hacked or compromised by a malware attack

-• A major WP update or a plugin/theme upgrade goes wrong and causes incompatibility issues.
+• A major WP update or a plugin/theme upgrade goes wrong and causes incompatibility issues

-• You accidentally lose a day’s orders on your marketplace.
+• You accidentally lose a day’s orders on your marketplace

 This is the reason why you should create multiple copies of backup files for storage.
 Additionally, these backup files should be stored on multiple locations, including your dedicated server and independent cloud storage like Google Drive and Dropbox.
 This ensures that you always have access to your backup files and can download them to your computer at any time.

-Backups From Your Web Hosting Company
+1. Backups From Your Web Hosting Company

 We’ll use Kinsta as an example as we host this website with them.
 You get daily backups included in your plan.
-You can also opt to select either hourly backups or 6-hour backups, each of which comes at an additional cost.
-Apart from this, you can also access and download your backups from your Kinsta dashboard account.
-Follow these simple steps mentioned below:
+In addition, you can opt to select either hourly backups or 6-hour backups, each of which comes at an additional cost.

 Although having backups from your hosting company is a great first step, there are some other things to consider when you take this approach: